getgrinta/grinta/apps/website/src/content/docs/pro/notes.md

 ### How to Use

 1. Type a question or prompt in your note
-2. Select the text and press `Command+I` or click the AI icon in the toolbar
+2. Select the text and press `Command+L` or click the AI icon in the toolbar
 3. Choose the type of response you want (paragraph, list, explanation, etc.)
 4. The AI generates content that directly addresses your query